 When unique 2 1/2 storey homes are damaged, it’s difficult for those involved in the rebuilding process to arrive at an accurate replacement cost estimate.
-That is why professionals across sectors rely on the Douglas Residential Cost Guide to provide home replacement cost estimates for 2 1/2 story houses.
+That is why professionals across sectors rely on the Douglas Residential Cost Guide to provide home replacement cost estimates for 2 1/2 storey houses.

 The Douglas Residential Cost Guide uses industry-leading principles that account for the subtle nuances in home design and construction.
 With a proven record of accurate rebuild cost calculation, no other resource offers the level of precision necessary to determine the replacement cost of a 2 1/2 storey home.

 Calculating the Rebuild Cost of a 2 1/2 Storey Home

 Canada’s 2 1/2 storey home is ranked among the more unique structures, in terms of rebuilding or rehabilitation cost.
 Many of these fine homes date back to the early 1900s when cabins were replaced by lofty designs.
 This is not to say that more modern versions have not been built.
 The 2 1/2 storey style continues to be a popular high-quality home for the ages.

-Factors that Effect Replacement Cost of 2 ½ Storey Houses
+Factors that Affect Replacement Cost of 2 ½ Storey Houses

-In terms of how to estimate the rebuild of 2 ½ storey home, there are many factors to consider.
-These include the following.
+In terms of how to estimate the rebuild cost of a 2 ½ storey home, there are many factors to consider.
+These include the following:

 Framing of the House

 Many of the earliest homes built in Canada used the balloon framing method.
-This involves long, vertical timbers that stretch more than a single storey.
-Most, if not all homes, are now framed one storey at a time.
-The replacement cost of a historic 2 ½ storey home requires a specialized rebuild cost calculatoror to reflect some of the unique nuances/features of the residence, but also considers and includes current construction techniques used in Replacement Cost estimates.
+This involves long, vertical framing members that extend the full height of the perimeter and the interior partition walls.
+The replacement cost of a historic 2 ½ storey home requires a specialized rebuild cost calculator to reflect some of the unique nuances/features of the residence, but also considers and includes current construction techniques used in Replacement Cost estimates.

 Materials Used When the Home was Built

 Given that the 2 ½ storey home has been popular for more than 100 years, rebuilding costs will need to account for niche materials and unique features.
-These could include the use of wide-board, artisan-level joinery, and craftsmanship considered high-end today.
+These would include the use of wide-board, artisan-level joinery, and craftsmanship considered high-end today.

 Square-Footage of the Home